luthda/tech-summaries/10 October/redis-kubernetes.md

         - metrics: Enables Prometheus metrics and ServiceMonitor for monitoring.
         - auth:
           - enabled: Disables password authentication for simplicity.
-          - sentinel: Disables authentication for Sentinel nodes.
+          - sentinel: Disables authentication for sentinel nodes.
         - sentinel:
-          - enabled: Enables Redis Sentinel for automatic failover.
+          - enabled: Enables redis sentinel for automatic failover.
   - destination:
     - server: Kubernetes API server address (default in-cluster).
-    - namespace: The Kubernetes namespace where Redis will be deployed.
+    - namespace: The Kubernetes namespace where redis will be deployed.
   - syncPolicy:
     - syncOptions:
       - CreateNamespace: Automatically creates the namespace if it doesn’t exist.